elguapo1611/op-foodtruck/README.md

 # Op::Foodtruck

-TODO: Write a gem description
+A simple gem for connecting to an api.

 ## Installation